 The advisory committee serves in an advisory capacity on matters of environmental stewardship, specifically concerning the care and planting of trees and the urban forest, by advocating sound arboriculture and urban forest management practices.

-The committee is authorized to study, plan, advise, report and make recommendations on plans, programs or city by-laws, which Council or Recreation and Community Services staff determine as necessary or advisable for the care, conservation, planting, pruning, removal or disposition of trees citywide.
+The committee is authorized to study, plan, advise, report and make recommendations on plans, programs or city by-laws, which Council or staff determine as necessary or advisable for the care, conservation, planting, pruning, removal or disposition of trees city-wide.

 The St.Catharines Urban Forestry Advisory Committee provides advice and guidance to City Council on ways to help safeguard the environment through the use of trees, forests and greenspace.
 Members assist Council by: